-Are your go-to exercises causing more harm than good?
+Are your go-to exercises separating your abs?

 The core is integral to the entire body – how we feel, how we move, how we function in the most basic and intimate ways.
 When things are not quite right, our quality of life suffers.
 Whether you are early postpartum, or your kids are in college, I’d like to reassure you that you can fully restore core strength and function, no matter how long it’s been.
 That said, the path to health, strength and fitness can be confusing.
 Many of the exercises women embrace to get back in shape and build core strength inflict collateral damage on the very tissue they’re hoping to restore.